Oh Crickey! Cold-blooded tales

 What’s in a name?

-The word ‘Gharial’ is derived from the Hindu word ‘Ghara’, which means ‘mud pot’, referring to the pot-like structure on the tip of the male Gharial’s snout.
+The word ‘Gharial’ is derived from the Hindi word ‘Ghara’, which means ‘mud pot’, referring to the pot-like structure on the tip of the male Gharial’s snout.
 Actually, European naturalists read the word Gharial’ as ‘Gavial’ leading to its scientific name Gavialis gangeticus.
 It’s locally called as Gavial and Gharial and is often designated as the river guardian.

 Rather imperial in appearance, Gharials have an elongated body and a long and laterally compressed tail– the male is 11ft to 15ft in length while the female is slightly smaller.
 The body is covered with dark or light olive coloured scales on the dorsal side whereas the ventral side is yellowish white.